 \paragraph{$SA$ rate when $K$ is large} When the number of episodes $K \geq S^{3(1+v)/v}$, the first term $H^4\sqrt{SAK\iota^3}$ in the regret bound dominates and attains a sharp dependence on $S$ and $A$.
 However, when the number of episodes are limited, the regret bound has a worse dependence on the state space size $S$.
 We also observe that as the missing rate $\lambda$ becomes small (equivalently, $v$ becomes large), the regret is close to $\tilde{O}(H^4 \sqrt{SAK\iota^3})$.

 \paragraph{Observable rate smaller than $1 - 1/A$} Theorem~\ref{thm:regret_missing} holds for an observable rate $\lambda_0 > 1 - 1/A$.
-The intuition behind is that to fully explore all the actions when a state observation is missing takes $A$ trials.
+The intuition behind this is that, to fully explore all the actions when a state observation is missing takes $A$ trials.
 Therefore, in expectation, we will encounter a missing observation at least every $A$ episodes as long as $\lambda_0 > 1 - 1/A$.
 Nonetheless, when $\lambda_0 \leq 1 - 1/A$, the regret bound remains curiously underexplored.
-We conjecture that $\lambda_0 = 1 - 1/A$ is a critical point distinguishes unique strategies for learning and planning in MDPs with missing observations.
-A detailed analysis goes beyond the scope of the current paper.
+We conjecture that $\lambda_0 = 1 - 1/A$ is a critical point distinguishing unique strategies for learning and planning in MDPs with missing observations.
+A detailed analysis of this issue goes beyond the scope of the current paper.

-\paragraph{Proof sketch} The proof of Theorem~\ref{thm:regret_missing} adapts the analysis of model-based UCBVI algorithms \citep{azar2017minimax}.
+\paragraph{Proof sketch} The proof of Theorem~\ref{thm:regret_missing} adapts the analysis of model-based UCBVI algorithms \cite{azar2017minimax}.
 Let $m$ denote the maximal length of consecutive missing observations.
 We denote $\cE_m$ as the event when the maximal length of consecutive missing is less than $m$.
 On event $\cE_m$, a na\"{i}ve analysis leads to a $\tilde{\cO}\left(\sqrt{{\rm poly}(H)SA^{m+1} K}\right)$ regret, in observation to the size of the expanded state space $\Saug$.
 However, our analysis circumvents the $A^m$ dependence by exploiting the occurrence of consecutive missing observations is rare (Lemma~\ref{lemma:max_gap}).
-On the complement of event, the regret is bounded by $KH(1 - \PP(\cE_m))$.
+On the complement of event $\cE_m$, the regret is bounded by $KH(1 - \PP(\cE_m))$.
 Summing up the two parts and choosing a proper $m$ yield our result.